 In her four seasons at OSF, Amy Kim Waschke has demonstrated an exceptional artistic range as an actor, from roles such as Emilia in Othello and Hermione in The Winter’s Tale, to Huang and Thu in Vietgone and the title role in Mary Zimmerman’s White Snake.
 This year she promises to astonish us once again as Lady M in the Scottish Play.

 No less formidable is the range of our fourth guest, Erica Sullivan, who in her four seasons in Ashland has assayed roles as widely diverse as Rosalind in As You Like It, Maud Lilly in Fingersmith, Mavis in The Sign in Sidney Brustein’s Window, and Julia in the all-female The Two Gentlemen of Verona.
 This year she returns to As You Like It in the pivotal role of Jaques.
 She is also featured in several of ANPF’s Play4Keeps audio recordings, including Butterflies and Margarine, In Ways Both Frivolous and Deep, The Worst Mother in the World, and the forthcoming The Exceptionals.

 I am thrilled this season to be speaking with such an enormously talented group of theater artists.
 I hope you’ll join us for what promises to be a fascinating and riveting series of conversations.

-All Theatre Talk conversations begin at 7:30 p.m. and will be held at Carpenter Hall, 44 S Pioneer Street, in Ashland.
+All Theatre Talk conversations begin at 7:30 pm and are held at Carpenter Hall, 44 S Pioneer Street, in Ashland.
 The series runs June through September: